bwoebi/phpdbg-docs/building.md

 Building phpdbg with PHP
 ========================

 phpdbg needs to be built at the same time as the PHP source.
+It is enabled by default (since PHP 7).

-The configure switch:
+The configure switch is needed for PHP 5.6:

     --enable-phpdbg

-Is available after PHP 5.6.

 Building phpdbg with an old version of PHP
 ==========================================